tudurom/dotfiles/README.md

 A mix of style and usability, these are my dotfiles.
 This repo is structured in a way first-time UNIX users and ricers can understand what's going on, with explications for each directory.

+#### Note: I made my dotfiles public for educational purposes.
+Instead of
+copying entire files or directories from here, please study them first and copy the bits you need.

 Managing
 --------